 2 people favorited this theater

-The Village Theatre opened in August 1941 with 960-seats, located on orchestra and balcony levels.
+The Village Theatre opened in August 15, 1941 with Bob Hope & Bing Crosby in “Road to Zanzibar”.
+It had 960-seats, located on orchestra and balcony levels.
 It was my neighborhood theatre when I was a child in the 1950’s and early-1960’s.
 (It was on the north side of University Boulevard between Kelvin and Morningside.)
 At that time it was a second-run theatre.
 On Saturday mornings the theatre ran the Fun Club, where children could see a serial, a cartoon or two, and a feature film, usually a western or sword and sandal epic.

-The theatre existed until the late-1990’s, when it was demolished to expand the Village Shopping Center.
+The building existed until the late-1990’s, when it was demolished to expand the Village Shopping Center.

 Just login to your account and subscribe to this theater